 Cumulus Consulting is a Plex partner located in Detroit, Michigan, founded with a vision of “fundamentally improving the way companies use innovative technology to develop mission-critical business applications.”
 With deep roots in manufacturing, technology, and ERP systems, Cumulus helps customers with digital transformations.

 Using Plex APIs, Cumulus developed a label printing application for Plex customers using Cumulus web extensions.
 To the user, it looks and feels like a native Plex application and uses a WYSIWYG designer and an overlay option that can be used as a template when designing labels.
 Users can easily drag and drop to create the label, preview the label, save, download and send for approval enabling a label to be created without a printer.
-This tool can save thousands of dollars for a simple
+This tool can save thousands of dollars for a simple bar code.

 Jerry introduced the audience to innovative ideas Plex is working on for the future in Plex Labs.
 For example, it is possible that a drone could perform tasks on shop floors and warehouses without human intervention.
 With a programmable drone that has a built-in web service, instructions can be sent to the drone.
 These could be lights out operations, where pre-programmed machines perform repetitive labor-intensive tasks such as cycle counting.
 These devices could potentially “wake up” in the middle of the night and start going up and down and across the aisles to scan inventory and upload the information back to Plex.

 The Definitive Guide to Connected Manufacturing